 Is wanting a divorce selfish and cruel?
-An email from a reader:
+Here is an email from a reader who is being accused of being these things because she wants a divorce:

 I have been married to my husband for 5 years.
 3 of those years I spent deployed away from him.
 We met online while I was deployed.
 I went home on vacation a month later and stupid me…said yes when he asked me to marry him.